quidmonkey/movie/README.md

 <!--
 title: AWS Serverless REST API example in NodeJS
-description: This example demonstrates how to setup a RESTful Web Service allowing you to create, list, get, update and delete Todos.
+description: This example demonstrates how to setup a RESTful Web Service allowing you to create, list, get, update and delete movies.
 DynamoDB is used to store the data.
 layout: Doc
 -->
 # Serverless REST API

 This is a fork of the Serverless [aws-node-rest-api-with-dynamodb](https://github.com/serverless/examples/tree/master/aws-node-rest-api-with-dynamodb) project.

-This example demonstrates how to setup a [RESTful Web Services](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_web_services) allowing you to create, list, get, update and delete Movies.
-DynamoDB is used to store the data.
-This is just an example and of course you could use any data storage as a backend.
+This project is a CRUD Rest API for a movies database that uses AWS Lambdas, SSM (Secrets), DynamoDB, and the API Gateway.
+It is written in Node 8.10.3, and makes use of async/await.
+It uses ESLint, Jest, and Husky to lint, test (both unit & integration with coverage reports), and add git hooks for code quality.
+It features HTTPS + JWT for authentication & authorization.
+A self-signed cert is provided for localhost requests (local development).

 ## Structure

-This service has a separate directory for all the todo operations.
-For each operation exactly one file exists e.g. `todos/delete.js`.
+This service has a separate directory for all the movie operations.
+For each operation exactly one file exists e.g. `movies/delete.js`.
 In each of these files there is exactly one function which is directly attached to `module.exports`.

-The idea behind the `todos` directory is that in case you want to create a service containing multiple resources e.g. users, notes, comments you could do so in the same service.
+The idea behind the `movies` directory is that in case you want to create a service containing multiple resources e.g. users, notes, comments you could do so in the same service.
 While this is certainly possible you might consider creating a separate service for each resource.
 It depends on the use-case and your preference.

 ## Use-cases